Frequently Asked Questions

 Does pool water kill the Coronavirus?
 There is no evidence that COVID-19 can be spread to humans through the use of pools and hot tubs.
 Proper operation, maintenance, and disinfection (e.g., with chlorine and bromine) of pools and hot tubs should remove or inactivate the virus that causes COVID-19.
 'USA Swimming'

 Aerobics- Aqua and Dry Land classes will be limited in capacity to provide 6ft physical distancing and also fall within the facility size limitations.
-Staff will be requiring a pre-reservation for all classes that includes having a membership in good standing or prepaying for the class.
+Staff will be requiring a pre-reservation for all classes that includes having a membership in good standing or prepaying for the class at time of reservation.
+We will post updates as our coordinator finalizes schedules with the aerobics instructors.

 Are staff just making up the rules as you go?
 Each week the Manager, Member Services Coordinator and Aquatics Coordinator attend zoom meetings on running and operating aquatic facilities and youth programming.
 This is a serious matter that staff are working hard to understand new rules and regulations as well as provide the best programming for our community.
 Please be aware that regardless of what PHASE Clallam County is in when the facility opens there will be changes to how operations ran in the past.